top of page

 Black Forest - Day 4 : From somewhere near Kappel to Trippstadt

 We woke up to the whistle of birds.
 My sleeping bag was still wet.
-We ate breakfast outside our tents before backing our gear.
+We ate breakfast outside our tents before backing up our gear.
 We noticed a tractor drove by and turn onto the forest path we were camping next to.
-That wasn't necessarily bad, but we preferred that the driver wouldn't see us as we were camping in a public forest.
-Suddenly the tractor stopped and the driver started walking around and breaking of twigs.
-Meanwhile Bram crawled behind the tent to help take it down.
-We were almost done when the tractor driver moved on, without seeing us.
-After packing the tent as clean and dry as we could - which was not very - we went on our way.
+That wasn't necessarily bad, but we preferred that the driver wouldn't see us while camping in a public forest.
+Suddenly, the tractor stopped, and the driver started walking around and breaking off twigs.
+Meanwhile, Bram crawled behind the tent to help take it down.
+We were almost done when the tractor driver moved on without seeing us.
+After packing the tent as clean and dry as possible - which was not very - we went on our way.
 We realized the farmer had stopped to fill a hole in the dirt road with twigs.
 Back on the main road, we continuously cycled up and down really steep hills.

 Kappel